Jennifer Lopez and Alex Rodriguez Officially Break Up - E! Online

 "Out of respect for them," they continued, "the only other comment we have to say is thank you to everyone who has sent kind words and support."

 The news comes one month after split speculation first spread.
 The reports followed rumors of an alleged relationship between Rodriguez and Madison LeCroy.
-But during a February interview with Page Six, the Southern Charm star claimed she and the former baseball pro have "spoken on the phone" but that they've "never met up."
+During a February interview with Page Six, the Southern Charm star claimed she and the former baseball pro have "spoken on the phone" but that they've "never met up."
 She also said they've "never been physical…never had any kind of anything.
 Just an acquaintance."
-In addition, a source close to Rodriguez said the retired athlete doesn't know her and has never met her.
+Meanwhile, a source close to Rodriguez said the retired athlete doesn't know her and has never met her.

 At the time, a source told E!
 News J.Lo and A-Rod hit a rough patch.
 However, the insider said there was absolutely no third party involved, claiming the reports about LeCroy are not true.
 In addition, the source said Lopez and Rodriguez were blindsided by the story from Page Six, which first reported the breakup, and that there was never confirmation from either side.